Aseem7905H/InstantPost/README.md

 ### Step 6: Test the Web Interface
 - Open a browser and go to `http://<VM-IP>/index.html`.
 Enter a domain name and submit the form to trigger the WordPress setup automation.

-## Submission Details

-### Submission 1: Before Technical Discussion
-1. **Record Your Screen**:
-   Record your screen while explaining the entire implementation, from setting up the Apache virtual host to configuring the web form for domain input.

-2. **Upload to YouTube**:
-   Upload the video as **Unlisted** on YouTube and share the link with your instructor or team.

-### Submission 2: After Technical Discussion
-1. **Export the Virtual Machine (VM)**:
-   - In Oracle VirtualBox, go to **File > Export Appliance**.
-   - Follow the wizard to export your VM as an OVA file.

-2. **Share the OVA File**:
-   - After obtaining permission from your instructor, upload the OVA file for sharing.

----

-This README provides a clear, step-by-step guide for replicating your environment.
-You can save this as a PDF to document your implementation.